AY2223S1-CS2103T-W10-4/tp/docs/UserGuide.md

 #### Listing all tasks: `list task`

-Shows only the active tasks (i.e. tasks which are undone) by default.
+This command shows only the active tasks (i.e. tasks which are undone) by default.

 - Include the optional `-a` flag to the command to show all tasks, including those that are done.
 - If you have used the [`cd` command](#entering-a-module-cd) to select a module, this will